M&M's Kart Racing

 M&M's Kart Racing is a 2007 kart racing game developed by Frontline Studios in co-production with Calaris Studios and published by Destination Software.
-Based on the M&M's license, it was published for the Wii in 2007 and for the Nintendo DS in 2008.
+Based on the M&M's license, it was released for the Wii in 2007 and for the Nintendo DS in 2008.
 The sixth entry in the M&M's video game series, it followed M&M's Break' Em, a 2007 puzzle video game for the Game Boy Advance and DS, and was succeeded by M&M's Adventure, a 2008 action-adventure game for the Wii and DS.

 M&M's Kart Racings gameplay revolves around playing single-player and multiplayer game modes in which each player controls one of five M&M's playable characters, racing go-karts on race tracks varying in shape and theme.

-Both the Wii and DS versions of the game were widely panned by reviewers, who criticized its poor graphics, vehicle handling, and level design, the lack of items and music, and the underwhelming implementation of the M&M's license.
-Retrospectively, it is considered to be one of the worst racing games of all time.
+Both the Wii and DS versions of the game were widely panned by reviewers, who criticized its poor graphics, vehicle handling, and level design; the lack of items and music; and the underwhelming implementation of the M&M's license.
+Retrospectively, it is considered one of the worst racing games of all time.